Remote OpenClaw Blog

 Local models eliminate API costs entirely and keep all data on your own hardware.
 Hermes Agent auto-detects models installed through Ollama and includes per-model tool call parsers that are specifically optimized for local models.

-Llama 4 Maverick — Best Local Performance
+Llama 4 Maverick: Best Local Performance

-Meta's Llama 4 Maverick is the strongest open-weight model for agent use as of April 2026.
+Meta's Llama 4 Maverick is the strongest open-weight model for agent use as of July 2026.
 It supports a 1M token context window and delivers tool calling quality approaching cloud models.
 Running it locally requires a VPS with at least 16 GB RAM (quantized) or a GPU for full-precision inference.

-Browse the Marketplace →Qwen 3 8B — Best for Budget VPS
+Qwen 3 8B: Best for Budget VPS

 Qwen 3 8B runs comfortably on a VPS with 8 GB RAM and delivers functional tool calling for straightforward agent tasks.
 It is the best option for users who want a zero-API-cost Hermes Agent on a budget VPS.
 For more local model options, see our best Ollama models guide.

-Mistral Small — Best Lightweight Option
+Mistral Small: Best Lightweight Option

 Mistral Small offers a good balance of quality and resource requirements.
 It fits in 8 GB RAM, supports 128K token context, and has solid function calling capabilities.
 It is available both locally via Ollama and as an API at $0.10/$0.30 per million tokens.